stereotype441/language/resources/type-system/inference2.md

 ## Null

-Type inference of the literal `null`, in context `K`, produces a compilation artifact with static type `Null`, whose runtime behavior is to evaluate to the _null object_.
+Expression type inference of the literal `null` produces a compilation artifact with static type `Null`, whose runtime behavior is to evaluate to the _null object_.

 ## Numbers

-Type inference of an integer literal `l`, in context `K`, proceeds as follows:
+Expression type inference of an integer literal `l`, in context `K`, produces a compilation artifact `m` with static type `T`, where `m` and `T` are determined as follows:

 - Let `i` be the numeric value of `l`.